 Step 1: Understanding the Facebook Pixel

-Let’s get started by understanding the Facebook Pixel and what it can do for your WordPress website.
+Let’s start by understanding Facebook Pixel and what it can do for your WordPress website.

 The Facebook Pixel is a snippet of code for your website which allows you to measure, optimize, and build the kinds of users that come to visit.
 (For more information on the Facebook Pixel, click here.)

-With this information, you can create effective ad campaigns, boost your website traffic and increase conversions.
+You can create effective ad campaigns with this information, boost website traffic, and increase conversions.

 Step 2: Finding your Facebook Pixel

 Now that you have an idea of the potential of the Facebook Pixel, it’s time to put it to use.